MicrosoftDocs/architecture-center/docs/compliance/pci-req2.md

 ### PCI DSS Requirement 2.1

 **2.1** Always change vendor-supplied defaults and remove or disable unnecessary default accounts **before** installing a system on the network.
-This applies to ALL default passwords, including but not limited to those used by operating systems, software that provides security services, application and system accounts, point-of-sale (POS) terminals, Simple Network Management Protocol (SNMP) community strings, and so on.
+This applies to ALL default passwords, including but not limited to those used by operating systems, software that provides security services, application and system accounts, point-of-sale (POS) terminals, Simple Network Management Protocol (SNMP) community strings, etc.

 **Responsibilities:&nbsp;&nbsp;`Shared`**